chriskrycho/v5.chriskrycho.com/site/journal/2022/Some Thoughts on Zig.md

 There is a good reason that C++ didn't seem like an actual improvement to a lot of C hackers, so much as a variation which grew language features like weeds.
 It is huge.
 For many C developers looking to upgrade their language, Rust looks a lot like a better C++, not a better C. “Sure, Rust's design is (so far) more coherent than C++'s, and its feature set more orthogonal,” a C developer might say.
 “But Rust is still a very large language, and only growing larger over time.”
 The C developer would be right.

-When I wrapped up [New Rustacean][nr] in mid-2019, I had covered the vast majority of the language as it stood then.
-I had a very good handle on the language as it stood then, and *even then* it was a large language.
+When I wrapped up [New Rustacean][nr] in mid-2019, I had covered the vast majority of the language, and *even then* it was a large language.
 It took me over three years to teach through all of it as it stood then—and granted that the schedule wasn't all that regular and that I interspersed a lot of other kinds of material, it also just took a long time to cover all that ground in a reasonably effective way.
 And Rust has grown substantially since then: it added a whole massive chunk of the language around `async`/`.await`!

 People struggle with Rust for a number of reasons, including that some of its concepts are deeply novel for anyone outside academia (hello, the borrow checker!)… but one reason is that it is just *so. very. large*.
 It is, accordingly, totally reasonable for C programmers to feel overwhelmed, and to feel that it isn't really a direct replacement for what they do now.
 (It wins over a lot of C programmers anyway, but it often takes some time, and that is fair in the same way.)